war-man/unistylus/README.md

 - `--app-color-background`: background color
 - `--app-color-foreground`: foreground color

-### Custom values
+Custom values, you can also add whatever values you need:

-You can also add whatever values you need.
+- `--app-value-foo`: example property

 ## Mixins